Academic Writing Virtual Retreat

-Why participate in the Spring 2020 Academic Writing Virtual Retreat?
+Why participate in the Academic Writing Virtual Retreat?

 Retreat entry will grant you:

-opportunity to meet with retreat leaders privately to consult on your specific documents.
+opportunity to meet with Nicole Shea or Jessica Klimesh, after the retreat, to consult on your specific documents (discount vouchers available) .

-Who should attend the Spring 2020 Academic Writing Virtual Retreat?
+Who should attend the Academic Writing Virtual Retreat?

 Access is granted to any academic, at any level, and from any discipline.
 We especially encourage you to attend if you consider yourself a nonnative English speaker or English Language Learner.

-When and where is the Spring 2020 Academic Writing Virtual Retreat held?
+When and where is the Academic Writing Virtual Retreat held?

-Participants will receive a Zoom link in a separate email after registration is complete for participation in the retreat’s general meetings.
-Participants will receive a separate link for the optional consultation meeting.
+Participants will receive a Zoom link in a separate email after registration is complete for participation in the retreat.

 What sessions and content will be on the retreat agenda?